Bryant Freeman

-Bryant Freeman is a retired emeritus University of Kansas professor.
-He is primarily known for being the founder and director of the University of Kansas Institute of Haitian Studies, one of the few such institutes in a major university in the United States.
+Bryant Freeman was a retired emeritus University of Kansas professor.
+He was primarily known for being the founder and director of the University of Kansas Institute of Haitian Studies, one of the few such institutes in a major university in the United States.
 Freeman received his Ph.D. in French from Yale University, specializing in the work of Jean Racine.

-He has also been an instructor for the United Nations Observers in Haiti, an advisor for U.S. and U.N.
+He had also been an instructor for the United Nations Observers in Haiti, an advisor for U.S. and U.N.
 Peace-Keeping Forces in Haiti, receiving the protocol rank of Major General.